gamesbook/protograf/docs/source/card_deck_introduction.rst

 ..
 NOTE::

     **protograf** also considers items such tiles or counters to be "cards" as they are really just "shapes containing other shapes".
+See `Countersheet and Counter Commands`_.

+For full details on how to work with a ``Card``, see the section on the :ref:`Card Command <the-card-command>`.

 Data Command
 ------------